dominiclizarraga/dominiclizarraga.github.io/_posts/books/2025-04-11-effective-testing-with-rspec.md

 Any given test of what we have both on our origin and a usage mode. and you can mix them for instance have a pure double acting as a stub, or a verifying double acting as a spy

-Usage mode: mocks, stubs and Spies
+Usage mode: mocks, stubs and spies

+Generic test double

 In an irb session call mock RSpec library.
 RSpec’s `double` method creates a generic test double that you can use in any mode.